AutumnWu/Streamlined-Off-Policy-Learning/README.md

 # Streamlined-Off-Policy Pytorch Implementation
 Streamlined-Off-Policy Pytorch Implementation, based on the OpenAI Spinup documentation and some of its code base.
-This is a minimal, easy-to-learn and well-commented Pytorch implementation, and recommended to be studied along with the OpenAI Spinup Doc.
+This is a minimal, easy-to-learn Pytorch implementation, and recommended to be studied along with the OpenAI Spinup Doc.
 This SOP implementation is based on the OpenAI spinningup repo, and uses spinup as a dependency.
 Currently anonymized for reviewing.

 ## Setup environment: